• Skip to primary navigation

 In-flight connectivity providers talk a lot about quality of service guarantees.
 For passengers, the quality of experience (QoE) is arguably more significant.
 And now an upstart in that segment, ESpace Networks, has $10 million more to expand its technology platform, as the company announced its Series A funding round, led by Columbia Capital.

-This story is about: Benny Rentamony, Devin Harris, ESpace Networks, IFC, IFEC, in flight, in-flight connectivity, in-flight internet, in-flight wifi, inflight connectivity, inflight wifi, QoE, Quality of Experience, Rupert Pearce, SLAs, startups, Wale Adepoju Filed Under: IFEC, PremCat
+This story is about: Benny Rentamony, Devin Harris, ESpace Networks, IFC, IFEC, in flight, in-flight connectivity, in-flight internet, in-flight wifi, inflight connectivity, inflight wifi, QoE, QOS, Quality of Experience, Rupert Pearce, SLAs, startups, Wale Adepoju Filed Under: IFEC, PremCat

 Qantas quits the startup world